Hideousmon/SPLayout/docs/gettingstarted.md

 # Getting Started

-SPLayout aims to accelerate the layout design process in Silicon Photonics.
-Most of the operations are simplified by losing some flexibility compared with its dependency [gdspy](https://github.com/heitzmann/gdspy) .
-The basic thought of SPLayout is that the connection between two components should be quickly made according to the center points of thier ports.
+SPLayout aims to expedite the layout design process in Silicon Photonics.
+While some flexibility is sacrificed compared to its dependency [gdspy](https://github.com/heitzmann/gdspy), most operations are simplified.
+The fundamental principle behind SPLayout is to facilitate swift connections between components based on the center points of their ports.
+All structures are designed to be functional for both layout generation and simulation verification.

 ## First GDSII